groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/search/doc.md

     code: |
         ```cs
-        // search possible watermarks in DOC document using Java.
+        // search for possible watermarks in a DOC document using Java.
         // Instantiate Watermarker with input DOC document
         Watermarker watermarker = new Watermarker(input.doc))